-Airport lounges seem to be the new thing people are adding to their pre-holiday checklist.
+Using an airport lounge is the new thing many people are adding to their pre-holiday checklist.
 But what are they, what do you actually get for your money and, ultimately, are they really worth it?
 Here’s what we think.

 Finding the Right Airport Lounge for Your Trip